Places to Visit in Rajasthan: A List of the Best Options

 Marvel at the intricate designs on the Ranakpur Jain Temple (Photo Credit – Volker Glätsch)

 The second largest city in the state, the ‘Blue City’ of India is a popular tourist destination and somewhat polluted.
 However, various sites at Jodhpur will leave you gaping in wonder at the architectural feats.
 The mighty Mehrangarh Fort, a massive 15th century structure sits high above the blue city itself, which is enclosed by thick and tall imposing walls.
 The fort alone is a wondrous site and offers a great view of the city.

 The beautiful Umaid Bhawan Palace and the Jaswant Thada Mausoleum are another two sites worth visiting.
 The former being one of the largest residential buildings in the world, and now also one of the best hotels in the world.
 Other sites include the clock tower and the famously vivid markets, including distinct Jodphuri shoes.
-About 60 km away is Osiyan, a have of exquisitely sculpted Jain temples.
+About 60 kms away is Osiyan, a haven of exquisitely sculpted Jain temples.

 This small town is known for its historical significance, being the home to the dynastic presence of the Chandelao Tikana.
 Chandelao Garh was built in the late 1700’s as the living palace and quarters for the Chandelao family.
 Now it’s a beautiful homestay that we’d highly recommend to anyone.
 It provides an authentic traditional Rajasthani experience, and additionally offers a great change to the popular places to visit in Rajasthan.